Frequently Asked Questions

 The Accreditation Process

-What is Accreditation?
+What is accreditation?

 Accreditation is a voluntary quality assurance process for educational institutions, wherein a comprehensive and objective process of outside peer review is used to determine whether an institution or program meets the standards of the accrediting body in institutional and/or educational quality and effectiveness.
 ACCET provides institutional accreditation for its members.
 For more information, please refer to ACCET Document 1 – The Accreditation Process.

-What are the benefits of ACCET Accreditation?
+What are the benefits of ACCET accreditation?

 Please refer to our Benefits of Accreditation page.